Shumai vs. gyoza | Both dumplings, but more different than similar

 What’s great about these dishes is that you can make big batches of gyoza or shumai and then store them in the fridge to eat later.

 You can refrigerate the dumplings for a couple of days or put them in the freezer for a couple of months at least.

 The key to freezing dumplings is to place them in an airtight freezer bag.
-Then, when you’re ready to reheat them, heat them in the microwave.
+Then, when you’re ready to reheat them, pop them in the microwave.

 Next, take a look at the ingredients.
-Meaty dumplings filled with pork aren’t the healthiest option, but they are not an awful meal choice.
-Dumplings filled with vegetables are the best choice for weight loss.
+Meaty dumplings filled with pork aren’t the healthiest option, but they aren’t an awful meal choice.
+Dumplings filled with vegetables are the best option for weight loss.

-Therefore, out of the two, shumai is healthier because it is steamed and not pan-fried like gyoza.
+Therefore, out of the 2, shumai is healthier because it’s steamed and not pan-fried like gyoza.

 A single piece of shumai has approximately 57 calories, whereas one piece of gyoza has about 64.

 But with both dishes, watch out for sodium and high fat content.
 The soy dipping sauce is a big source of extra sodium.

 It’s hard to say one is more popular than the other in the US, but shumai and gyoza are both popular dishes at Asian restaurants.